History of Hawaii: Overthrow

 The overthrow was led by Thurston, who was the grandson of American missionaries and derived his support primarily from the American and European business class and other supporters of the Reform Party of the Hawaiian Kingdom.
-Most of the leaders of the Committee of Safety that deposed the queen were American and European citizens who were Kingdom subjects.
-They included legislators, government officers and a Supreme Court Justice of the Hawaiian Kingdom.
+Most of the leaders of the 13-member Committee of Safety that deposed the queen were American and European citizens who were Kingdom subjects.
+They included legislators, government officers, and a Supreme Court Justice.

 On January 16, the Marshal of the Kingdom, Charles B. Wilson was tipped off by detectives of the planned coup.
 Wilson requested warrants to arrest the 13 Council members and put the Kingdom under martial law.
-Because the members had strong political ties with U.S. Government Minister John L. Stevens, the requests were repeatedly denied by Attorney General Arthur P. Peterson and the Queen's cabinet, fearing if approved, the arrests would escalate the situation.
-After a failed negotiation with Thurston, Wilson began to collect his troops for the confrontation.
-Wilson and Captain of the Royal Household Guard Samuel Nowlein rallied a force of 496 troops who were kept at hand to protect the Queen.
+Because the members had strong political ties with U.S. Government Minister John L. Stevens, the requests were repeatedly denied by Attorney General Arthur P. Peterson and the Queen's cabinet.
+They feared that the arrests would escalate the situation.
+After a failed negotiation with Thurston, Wilson began to collect his troops.
+Wilson and Captain of the Royal Household Guard Samuel Nowlein rallied a force of 496 troops to protect the Queen.

-The overthrow began on January 17, 1893.
-A policeman was shot and wounded while trying to stop a wagon carrying weapons to the Honolulu Rifles, the paramilitary wing of the Committee of Safety.
-The Committee feared the shooting would bring government forces to rout the conspirators and stop the coup before it could begin.
-The Committee of Safety initiated the overthrow by organizing the Honolulu Rifles made of about 1,500 armed local (non-native) men.
-The Rifles garrisoned Ali'iolani Hale across the street from ʻIolani Palace and waited for the Queen's response.

-As these events were unfolding, the Committee of Safety expressed concern for the safety and property of American residents in Honolulu.